915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

-Another useful data type built into Python is the *dictionary* (see [Mapping Types â dict](../library/stdtypes.html#typesmapping)).
-Dictionaries are sometimes found in other languages as âassociative memoriesâ or âassociative arraysâ.
+Another useful data type built into Python is the *dictionary* (see [Mapping Types — dict](../library/stdtypes.html#typesmapping)).
+Dictionaries are sometimes found in other languages as “associative memories” or “associative arrays”.
 Unlike sequences, which are indexed by a range of numbers, dictionaries are indexed by *keys*, which can be any immutable type; strings and numbers can always be keys.
 Tuples can be used as keys if they contain only strings, numbers, or tuples; if a tuple contains any mutable object either directly or indirectly, it cannot be used as a key.
-You canât use lists as keys, since lists can be modified in place using index assignments, slice assignments, or methods like `append()` and `extend()`.
+You can’t use lists as keys, since lists can be modified in place using index assignments, slice assignments, or methods like `append()` and `extend()`.